AdobeDocs/lightroom-partner-apis/quickstart/renditions.md

 ##Details of Renditions

-* Creation - Upon uploading a photo, the following resources will be created (JPEG format)
+* Creation - Upon uploading a photo, the following renditions will be created (JPEG format)
     * thumbnail2x (320 pixels constraint on either edge)
     * 640 (640 pixels on long edge)
     * 1280 (1280 pixels on long edge)
     * 2048 (2048 pixels on long edge)

-* Edit - Upon editing a photo, the following resources will be newly created with all edits applied
+* Edit - Upon editing a photo, the following renditions will be newly created with all edits applied
     * thumbnail2x (320 pixels constraint on either edge)
     * 640 (640 pixels on long edge)
     * 1280 (1280 pixels on long edge)